ualibweb/ua-folio-docs/docs/mod-calendar-2.0-tech-council/evaluation-forms/self-evaluation/mod-calendar.md

 - [x] Module only uses FOLIO interfaces already provided by previously accepted modules _e.g. a UI module cannot be accepted that relies on an interface only provided by a back end module that hasn’t been accepted yet_
+  - For the converse, mod-circulation relied upon the previous `calendar 4.0` interface.
+This has been upgraded to `5.0` in this module, so PR folio-org/mod-circulation#1167 has been created to adapt the current `mod-circulation` to work with the new `mod-calendar`.
 - [x] Module only uses existing infrastructure / platform technologies (PostgreSQL)
 - [x] ~~Integration with any third party system (outside of the FOLIO environment) tolerates the absence of configuration / presence of the system gracefully.~~ N/A